aemartos/wannabelieve/README.md

 # wannabelieve APP

-wannabelieveAPP its a place for discovering amazing paranormal and supernatural phenomena, create routes for visiting them and report new sightnings
+Wannabelieve is a web app to discover amazing paranormal and supernatural phenomena, creating routes for visiting them and report new sightings.

+- Technologies: MongoDB, Express, Node.js, HTML5, CSS3 and SASS.

 ## Features